jhinds/kops/CONTRIBUTING.md

 1. Fork the desired repo, develop and test your code changes.
 Unit tests are required for most PRs.
 1. Submit a pull request.

-### Adding dependencies

-If your patch depends on new packages, follow the [instructions to add a dependency](/docs/development/dependencies.md).

 ## Bug reporting

 If you think you found a bug, please open a [new issue](https://github.com/kubernetes/kops/issues/new)